 PASTE Paste the selected effect on an empty slot, or on a filled slot to replace it.
 Tip Select an effect and Hold it with the menu encoder.
 Then you can change its position in the chain.
 Tip Hold 2ND and Press mute to toggle the effect (mute/unmute it).
-14.5.
+13.5.
 Locking effect parameters to patterns Effect parameter values are per-track by default, but it is possible to lock some values to the current pattern.
 This way, each pattern can hold different parameter values for the same effect.
-While an effect is selected and the left screen is displaying the effect parameters, Hold 2ND and Press the associated encoder to toggle the param locking.
+While an effect is selected and the left screen is displaying the effect parameters, Hold and Press the associated encoder to toggle the param locking.
 Below you can see an arpeggiator effect with 2 parameters locked: Octave and Repeat.

 In the context menu of an effect, Hold 2ND and Press TOGGLE ON/OFF to lock the effect mute/unmute on the selected pattern.
-ON\ (or OFF\ if the effect is muted) will appear on the top of the context menu, indicating that this value is locked on this pattern.
-14.6.
+ON (or OFF if the effect is muted) will appear on the top of the context menu, indicating that this value is locked on this pattern.
+13.6.
 ModMatrix

 The modMatrix is always the first effect in the rack and can't be deleted.
-It allows you to patch sources (encoder 1) to destinations (encoder 3) in order to modulate an effect parameter (or a midi output message, or a cv output) with an incoming signal.
+It allows you to patch sources (encoder 1) to destinations (encoder 5) in order to modulate an effect parameter (or a midi output message, or a cv output) with an incoming signal.

 SOURCES

+CC MESSAGES

+PITCHBEND

+AFTERTOUCH

+KEYTRACKING

+CV IN

+PROJECT LFO

 Each time a note is played, takes the value of the note number.
 If a chord is played, takes the value of the average off all note numbers.

 VELOCITY

 Each time a note is played, takes the value of the note velocity.
-If a chord is played, takes the value of the average off all note velocities.
+If a chord is played,

+takes the value of the average off all note velocities.

 FILL

 Reflects whether the fill button is pressed.

-MODULATION PARAMETERS
+DESTINATIONS

+CC MESSAGES (0 to 119)

+PITCHBEND

+AFTERTOUCH

+PROGRAM CHANGE

+VELOCITY